HoangTranUnion/BenchmarkAndStressApp/README.md

 Just run main.py, granted packages have been installed.

 # Converting the code to app
 Just run setup.py, granted PyInstaller has been installed.
-After the script finished running, go to folder named dist and you will be able to find an app named main.exe in there.
+After the script finished running, go to folder named dist and you will be able to find an app in there.
 After that, just run the app.
-The app will not require any packages to be installed to be able to run; however, it is recommended that you keep the build folder and file main.spec intact.
+The app will not require any packages to be installed to be able to run; however, it is recommended that you keep the build folder and file .spec file intact.

 # Using the app
 Upon running main.py or opening the app, the following window should appear.